Tom Moloughney (footballer): Family

-He married Bessie Tyack in 1917.
+He married Bessie Harris Tyack (1888-1975), at Hawthorn, Victoria, on 28 April 1917.

 Football

 Fitzroy (VFL)

-Recruited from Leopold, he made his debut, as one of the seven new players for Fitzroy — i.e., Ernie Everett, Jack Furness, Cliff Hutton, Frank Lamont, Tom Moloughney, Danny Murphy, and Eric Watson — against Melbourne on 29 April 1911.
+Recruited from Melbourne Junior Football Association (MJFA) club Leopold, Moloughney made his debut in Round 1 of the 1911 VFL season.

 St Kilda (VFL)

-Recruited from South Melbourne C.Y.M.S., he played in one match for the St Kilda First XVIII, against Melbourne, at the Junction Oval, on 29 May 1915.
+Recruited from CYMS Football Association club South Melbourne C.Y.M.S., he played in one match for the St Kilda First XVIII, against Melbourne, at the Junction Oval, on 29 May 1915.

+Death

+He died at Brighton, Victoria on 27 July 1977.